Is Joy-Anna Duggar Forsyth Carrying Twins?

-Fans of Counting On have been speculating about Joy-Anna Duggar’s very large baby bump since she debuted it with a People magazine exclusive just three months after tying the knot to husband, Austin Forsyth.
+Fans of Counting On have been speculating about Joy-Anna Duggar’s very large baby bump since she debuted it with a People Magazine exclusive just three months after tying the knot to husband, Austin Forsyth.

 The Duggar family holds incredibly strict religious views, and thus far, all of the married Duggar children have saved their first kiss for marriage.
 Due to their Christian values, the family ensures that those who are not yet married don’t accidentally get too close by employing the use of a chaperone to watch the couples as they go out on dates.